zzp-coder/zzp-coder.github.io/_pages/cv.md

 permalink: /cv/
 title: cv
 nav: true
-nav_order: 5
+nav_order: 3
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: cv_zzp.pdf # you can also use external links here
-description: This is a description of the page.
-You can modify it in '_pages/cv.md'.
-You can also change or remove the top pdf download button.
+description: This page contains my CV, you can browser my CV below or download my CV through the button on the right.
 toc:
   sidebar: left
 ---